Last updated:

 Price

 Some of the SodaStreams are a lot more expensive than others.
-Of course, if you take the ones with the preset carbonation buttons, they cost more.
+Of course, they cost more if you take the ones with the preset carbonation buttons.
 Makes sense.
 It’s more complicated to make.